Hydrocortisone - Adrenal crisis Rescue Kits

 - Intramuscular injection (IM)

 Hydrocortisone sodium succinate by intramuscular injection.
-Comes in a powder that requires reconstitution (may be less suitable for rescue kits)
+Comes in a powder that requires reconstitution.

 Documentation